yx0516/VSTH/README.md

 # VSTH
- VSTH is a web server that allows the end user to virtually screen the big compound library by employing high-performance computing power available on Tianhe-2.
+ VSTH is a web server that allows the end user to virtually screen the big compound library by employing high-performance computing power available on Tianhe-2.The VSTH is free and open to all users at http://114.67.37.143:9081.

 # 1. Code structure